 Ken will serve his curacy as a self-supporting minister with the St Laurence in Thanet Team Ministry.
 Ken commented: “I look forward with hope and excitement to the future years of ministry amongst God’s people.”
 Ken, who includes attending air shows as one of his hobbies, is married to Sue, with whom he has two grown-up children.

-Eileen Harrop is the first Chinese woman from South East Asia to be ordained into the Church of England.
+Eileen Harrop is the first Chinese woman from South East Asia to be ordained in the Diocese of Canterbury.
 Born in Singapore to a British colonial evangelical Brethren family, Eileen came to England to study at university, where she met husband Brian.

 Eileen who says her ‘occupational life reads like fiction’ has worked as a teacher, hospital manager, as a business consultant, a Governor of a high security prison and as a government advisor for the health service.
 Eileen comments: “I believe God was preparing me through each experience for ordained ministry.”